cyfdecyf/cow/doc/implementation.md

 One client must have one request goroutine, and may have multiple response goroutine.
 Response goroutine is created when the server connection is created.

-This makes it possible for COW to support HTTP pipeline.
-(Not very sure about this.)
-COW does not pack multiple requests and send in batch, but it can send request before previous request response is received.
-If the client (browser) and the web server supports HTTP pipeline, then COW will not in effect make them go back to wating response for each request.
+This makes it possible for meow to support HTTP pipeline.
+(Not very sure about this.) meow does not pack multiple requests and send in batch, but it can send request before previous request response is received.
+If the client (browser) and the web server supports HTTP pipeline, then meow will not in effect make them go back to wating response for each request.

-But this design does make COW more complicated.
+But this design does make meow more complicated.
 I must be careful to avoid concurrency problems between the request and response goroutine.

 Here's things that worth noting: